worktheclock/replit.github.io/tutorials/15-repl-chat.md

 ### Add a web server

-Now that we have a web framework to route our requests, we need to create a web server to listen for requests and handle the http protocol.
-We will use the built in [node http module](https://nodejs.org/api/http.html) for this.
+Now that we have a web framework to route our requests, we need to create a web server to listen for requests and handle the HTTP protocol.
+We will use the built in [node HTTP module](https://nodejs.org/api/http.html) for this.

-Add a reference to http, and create a new server with the express framework we created above:
+Add a reference to HTTP, and create a new server with the express framework we created above:

 ```javascript
 const http = require('http');